patrick-hurley/vue-device-orientation/README.md

 ```

 ### Custom config
 You can pass a custom configuration object to override the default `deviceMaxWidth` (default is 600px).
+The width is calculated by dividing the `viewportWidth` by the `devicePixelRatio`.

 ```html
 <script setup>